MateenSeddiqi/TodoListUsingDjango/README.md

 # Todo list using Django
-* It is a Todo list created using Django with below descriptions:
+* A simple Todo list website created using Django with below descriptions:

 ## Technologies:
     1. Django Version four for backend of system